Altaxo/Altaxo/_posts/2024-12-06-transition-to-net9.md

 In the last weeks I have made a lot of effort in the automatic update system.
 It can now detect whether .NET 9.0 is installed on your computer or not.
 If it is installed, the version that requires .NET 9.0 is preferred.
-If .NET 9.0 is not detected, then the update is made with the standalone version of Altaxo.
+If .NET 9.0 is not detected, then the update is made with the self-contained version of Altaxo.
 Thus, I hope it will be a smooth transition from .NET framework 4.8 to .NET 9.0!